Shockwave (jet truck)

 Shockwave is a family of two jet-powered American trucks: Shockwave, a 1984 Peterbilt 359 truck tractor, and Super Shockwave, a 1957 Chevy truck.
-The original Shockwave truck was destroyed in a 2022 crash; the Super Shockwave truck continues to be used in performances under a different name.
+The original Shockwave truck was destroyed in a 2022 crash; the Super Shockwave truck continues to be used in performances now under ownership of Hayden Proffitt III renamed as “Hot Streak II”.

 Shockwave

-"Shockwave" was the first of the Shockwave family of trucks.
+Debuting for the 1984 season, "Shockwave" was the first of the Shockwave family of trucks.
+It took the original owner/creator Les Shockley around 4,000 hours to complete the build after moving away from his jet dragster and funny cars.
 It still holds the world record for jet-powered full-sized trucks at 376 mph.

 The truck had three Westinghouse J34-48 jet engines, with a total output of 36,000 hp, which allowed the truck to complete the quarter-mile in 6.63 seconds.
-Shockwave was driven by Chris Darnell, who used the truck to compete against planes going 300 mph in a rolling drag race at airshows, often winning.
 It consumed fuel at a rate equal to 400 gallons per mile (940 liters per km), even more when the afterburners were activated.
 To slow the truck down at the end of a race, it needed two aircraft parachutes.
+Shockwave was bought out by the Darnell racing family around 2012 and initiated a complete restoration to the chassis and body.

 Crash

 On July 2, 2022, at 1:10 p.m.
 EDT at the Battle Creek Field of Flight and Balloon Festival at Battle Creek Executive Airport in Battle Creek, Michigan, the Shockwave Jet Truck experienced a catastrophic rollover event following a mechanical failure, killing the driver Chris Darnell and destroying the truck.
-The performance involved Darnell racing against two inverted aircraft from a standing start while driving by a large pyrotechnic display, and had been successfully demonstrated by Darnell numerous times in the past.
+The performance involved Darnell racing against two inverted aircraft flown by aerobatic pilots Bill Stein and Rob Holland from a standing start while driving by a large pyrotechnic display, and had been successfully demonstrated by Darnell numerous times in the past.
 Video of the performance showed Darnell's truck outpacing one of the airplanes overhead and about to overtake another when his truck caught fire and appeared to roll.
 Darnell Motorsports owner and co-driver Neal Darnell, also father of Chris, attributed his son's crash to a mechanical failure, he said in a Facebook post that evening.
 Battle Creek police identified a blown tire as the likely cause of the crash.